buildkite/test-collector-javascript/readme.md

 ## Jest

+1) Setup a project on buildkite analtics and note the key
-1) Add 'buildkite-analytics' to your npm packages
+2) Add 'buildkite-analytics' to your npm packages
-2) Configure Jest to use the buildkite test analytics reporter
+3) Configure Jest to use the buildkite test analytics reporter

 ```.js
   // jest.config.js